redhat-cop/global-load-balancer-operator/readme.md

 ## Global Route Auto Discovery

-The aboev examples showed how to create global DNS records.
+The above examples showed how to create global DNS records.
 This can be good in some situations, but most of the times in an openshift deployment global DNS records will point to routes that are intended to be global.
 The global-load-balancer operator can auto-discover these routes and automatically create the corresponding `GloablDNSRecord`.
 The `GlobalRouteDiscovery` CRD is used to configure the discovery process, here is an example:

 ```yaml